 Concurrent degrees offered with fellow Wake Forest graduate schools include:

 - JD & MBA Degrees with the School of Law

 - PhD & MBA Degrees with the Graduate School of Arts & Sciences

 Please note: Candidates for concurrent degree offerings must be accepted for admission by each school following its regular admissions process and according to the same standards as all other students.

 Under an arrangement between the Wake Forest University School of Law and School of Business, students may pursue a Master of Business Administration (MBA) degree while completing their final year of the Juris Doctor (JD).
-This arrangement offers students the opportunity to complete a stand-alone three-year JD and a stand-alone two-year MBA in four academic years.
+This arrangement offers students the opportunity to complete a stand-alone three-year JD and a stand-alone 20-month MBA in four academic years.
 Students admitted to both degree programs will have a broader range of learning and networking opportunities.
 In addition, graduates with both degrees — because of their understanding of both law and business — will have additional flexibility in making career choices.

 Pursuant to each school’s normal process for evaluating transfer credits, the law school will accept up to 15 credits of approved MBA course work as transfer credits toward the JD degree, and the business school will accept up to 9 credits of approved JD course work as transfer elective credits toward the MBA degree.
 Graduation from both schools will happen, except in special circumstances, after completing four years of course work.

 The typical sequence of study, with anticipated opportunities for law internships and employment, is as follows:

 * Contributes toward total “work experience” in MBA admissions consideration

 ** Summer 3 law internship and/or AY4 law employment, if any, would be local